Večernje novosti: Yugoslav Wars era

-Post-Yugoslav Wars era

-On the cover of its 21 September 2000 edition, Večernje novosti tried to use a doctored photo of Milošević's pre-election town meeting in Berane, Montenegro, to increase the number of people present with photo-montage.
-Two pictures of the event from the same angle were taken and then side by side pasted and as such published.
-But nevertheless, video from the same event showed people were actually present on other side (it was not empty) and if it were an actual panoramic picture published (technique not implemented by photographer in time) showing from left to right, it would not change the perception of the number of people present as it would show a full stadium.

-Controverses
+Controversies

 According to the investigative journalist organisation KRIK, Večernje novosti published over 263 biased and unfounded articles in its newspaper in 2024.

 During the Russian invasion of Ukraine, Večernje novosti has published disinformation on events related to the war.
 It has also published disinformation regarding the 2024–present Serbian anti-corruption protests.

 Privatization

 On 4 February 2006, retired basketball ace Vlade Divac expressed his desire to invest in Novosti, perhaps even buy the majority stake, but decided to lie low until the paper's complex ownership structure disputes were resolved.
 There was also an initial interest from two media conglomerates, WAZ-Mediengruppe and Northcliffe Media, a division of Daily Mail and General Trust in buying a stake in Večernje novosti.